razorsedge/puppet-razorsedge/README.md

 Actions:

-* The following Repos will be setup and enabled by default:
+* The following Repos will be installed and enabled by default:

-    RE
+  * RE

-* Other repositories that will setup but disabled (as per the razorsedge-release setup):
+* Other repositories that will installed but disabled (as per the razorsedge-release setup):

-    RE-testing
+  * RE-testing

 OS Support: